cdig/cd-module/README.md

 ### Naming Conventions
-*Yo Dog, I Heard You Like CSS, So I Put A Style Guide In Your Stylesheet So You Can Style Your Rules While You Rule Your Styles.*

-#### 1. .class -> CSS
+#### 1. CSS Classes -> Content Styling
-Classes should be for styling, and that's it.
-The naming scheme will be decided as I figure out the right interface for Asset Packs (see below).
+Classes are reserved for styling content.
+Don't use them as hooks for JS, and don't use them in low-level systems.
+If you must use a class for a non-content purpose, namespace it with the exact name of your system.

-#### 2. [attribute] -> JS
+#### 2. HTML Attributes -> JS Systems
-Attributes should be for JS, and that's it.
-This JS should enhance the element, but not do anything too crazy or introduce possibly conflicting styling.
-Attributes should adopt an `x-blah` naming scheme, so we don't need to use silly "cd-blah" prefixes.
-The exception to all this is attributes on a component (custom element) — they can use whatever names they want, and the meaning of those attributes is defined by the component.
+Attributes on elements are reserved for JS and low-level systems.
+The JS targeting an attribute should enhance the element, but not do anything too crazy.
+Attributes should be namespaced with the name of the system.

-#### 3. <custom-element> -> Components
+#### 3. Custom Elements -> Components
-Custom elements should be for components (html + css + js), and that's it.
+Custom elements are reserved for components (html + css + js).
 All bets are off for anything inside a custom element — the JS has total freedom to wildly manipulate the element, restructure any internal DOM, introduce styling, etc.

-A lot of the scripts available to cd-module v1 are implementation details (Pages, PageScrollWatcher, PageAudio, etc).
-We should go private by default, and only open things up for module developer's to use if need be.
-It'd be nice if Take&Make had some notion of privacy boundaries, like package-level privacy in AS3.

 <br>